CBusta182/LeetCode-Answers/README.md

 In every folder I have listed my solution ( labeled solution ) and a quick README file that contians the LeetCode question.
 Note that some questions have multiple solution files.
 The reason for this is because I like to try and solve the same question in different languages.
+The language I use should be the extension of the file.
+For example if I were to use Javascript for a solution, the file will be labeled `Solution.js`.